tdesaules/domotique/zigbee2mqtt/README.md

-# VERNEMQ DOCKER CONTAINER
+# ZIGBEE2MQTT DOCKER CONTAINER

-This is the folder with evrything to create and run a MQTT Broker using VerneMQ opensource version.
+to do stuff

 ## Git Flow